 Editor: modify the text in P1023L23-26 as follows:

 The Maximum SC Rx MCS subfield contains the value of the maximum MCS index the STA supports for reception of single-carrier frames.
 Values 0-3 of this (#3097) subfield are reserved.
-Possible values for this subfield are shown in Table 21-18 (Modulation and coding scheme for SC).
+Possible values for this subfield are shown in Table 21-18 (Modulation and coding scheme for SC) (values for 64QAM MCSs are not valid for this field).

 Editor: modify the text in P1023L23-26 as follows:

 The Maximum SC Tx MCS subfield contains the value of the maximum MCS index the STA supports for transmission of single-carrierframes.
 Values 0-3 of this (#3097)subfield are reserved.
-Possible values for this subfield are shown in Table 21-18 (Modulation and coding scheme for SC)
+Possible values for this subfield are shown in Table 21-18 (Modulation and coding scheme for SC) (values for 64QAM MCSs are not valid for this field).

 Editor: Add the following text after line 56 in page 1023: